Yes, America's Anchorman is away and this is your undocumented anchor man.

 I don't even know.

-And what's interesting to me, Jack, just as a final point on on this business, is that when we talk about transgender, it's almost always female to male.
+And what's interesting to me, Jack, just as a final point on this business, is that when we talk about transgender, it's almost always female to male.

-It goes back to what we were talking earlier about the the men's project at the University of Wisconsin.
+It goes back to what we were talking earlier about the men's project at the University of Wisconsin.

-It's a part of the great net transfer uh from men to women that is going on remorselessly.
+It's a part of the great net transfer from men to women that is going on remorselessly.

-There will be an awful lot of people who are incentivized, essentially, uh to embark on that process in the brave new world we're living in.
+There will be an awful lot of people who are incentivized, essentially, to embark on that process in the brave new world we're living in.

 Hey, great to be with you.

-The we are in the season of guest hosts here.
+We are in the season of guest hosts here.

-which is a terrific read, comes out every month, and uh Rush interviews uh top thinkers who will uh make you uh get back to first principles, uh strategies and uh and cover all the big picture stuff.
+And Rush interviews top thinkers who will make you get back to first principles, strategies, and cover all the big picture stuff.

-And to subscribe to the Limbaugh Letter, it's a great way to start the year.
+And to subscribe to the Limbaugh letter, it's a great way to start the year, great way to start the year.

-Uh what is it?
+What is it?

 Putin's hacked in there and he's got some unconvincing fake voice modulator in there.